giovixo/x-ray-fun/README.md

 ### Setting up

-Make sure you have node installed in your pc
+Make sure you have [node.js](https://nodejs.org/en/) installed in your pc

     download the Monte Carlo event (see below) into the "data" directory npm install